 Indiana’s iconic LOVE (Red Blue Green) (1966–1998), set within the Yorkshire countryside instead of the urban context in which it is usually shown, welcomed visitors at the entrance to YSP.

-Indiana was an advocate for many human rights issues, and central to the exhibition are his important social justice works.
-Mississippi (1965), from the artist’s Confederacy series, was a controversial response to racist atrocities committed against the United States Civil Rights movement of the 1950s and ‘60s, harking back to the 1861-65 American Civil War, with its formation of the pro-slavery and white supremacist Confederate States.
+Indiana was an advocate for many human rights issues, and central to the exhibition were his important social justice works.
+Mississippi (1965), from the artist’s Confederacy series, was a controversial response to racist atrocities committed against the United States Civil Rights movement of the 1950s and ‘60s, harking back to the American Civil War, with its formation of the pro-slavery and white supremacist Confederate States.
 Love Rising (The Black and White Love) (1968) was made in the aftermath of the assassination of Dr. Martin Luther King Jr., and Ash (1985), from Indiana’s Vinalhaven Construction series, references the gay community’s response to the AIDS crisis of the 1980s.

-Indiana’s brilliantly coloured, 6-foot-high aluminium sculptures ONE Through ZERO (The Ten Numbers) (1980–2001) will be placed on the lawn outside the Underground Gallery.
+Indiana’s brilliantly coloured, 6-foot-high aluminium sculptures ONE Through ZERO (The Ten Numbers) (1980–2001) were placed on the lawn outside the Underground Gallery.
 Blending painting and sculpture, the Numbers represent the stages of human life, from birth to death.
 Indiana’s fascination with numbers stemmed from an acute awareness of how they are connected to everything we do and how they are understood across many languages.
 “Numbers fill my life,” he stated.
-“They fill, my life even more than love.
+“They fill my life even more than love.
 We are immersed in numbers from the moment we’re born.”

 The exhibition was supported by Morgan Art Foundation Ltd. and the Henry Moore Foundation.